MarcWolpert/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-a-Sketch
-Basic in browser Etch-a-Sketch
+Basic in browser Etch-a-Sketch using divs setup as a grid.

+## Requirements:
+- Web browser
+- Mouse